Brian is committed to "becoming digital" and likes to share his experience in using digital tools to make life easier and more organized.

 Step 2: Connect a USB Turntable to Your Computer

 I use an ION iTTUSB turntable that I've had for several years.
-Amazon.com sells various newer USB turntables from ION, Audio Technica, Jensen, and other manufacturers at various price points.
+Amazon.com sells a newer USB turntable from ION, as well as other models from Audio-Technica and other manufacturers at various price points.
 Any turntable with a USB interface will do the job.

 Many USB turntables, including the ION and Audio Technica models, come with Audacity software, but you may want to check the Audacity website to ensure that you use the best version for your operating system.
 The turntables work with both 33-1/3 and 45 rpm records.
 (You can also record 78 rpm records at 33-1/3 or 45 rpm and convert them to 78 rpm in Audacity.)
 The turntables connect easily to your computer using the included USB cable.
 No special drivers are required.